Become a Partner

 • Access to a dynamic learning network of individuals working on common goals and struggling with similar challenges in their communities.

-• Invitation to in-person partnership meetings per year.
+• Invitation to partnership meetings.

 • Demonstration of organizational capacity and connection to national policy and practitioner networks for local fundraising efforts.